ServiceStackApps/Chat-React/README.md

 ## Introducing React.js

-[React](http://facebook.github.io/react/) is a new library from Facebook that enables a new approach to rendering dynamic UI's, maintaining state as well as modularizing and componentizing large complex JavaScript Apps.
+[React](http://facebook.github.io/react/) is a new library from Facebook that enables a new approach to rendering dynamic UI's, maintaining state and modularizing large complex JavaScript Apps.

+Rather than attempting to be a full-fledged MVC framework, React is limited in scope around the **V** in **MVC** and can even be used as a high-performance view renderer together with larger MVC frameworks.

+React benefits from its limited focus by having a simple but functionally capable API with a small surface area requiring very few concepts to learn - essentially centered around everything being a Component.
+Conceptually speaking React Components are similar to [Custom Elements](https://www.polymer-project.org/platform/custom-elements.html) in [Web Components](http://webcomponents.org/) where they encapsulate presentation, state and behavior and are easily composable using in an XML-like syntax (JSX) or JavaScript (when preferred).

 ### Simple One-Way Data Binding

-In contrast to [AngularJS](https://angularjs.org) which has popularized 2-way data-binding for the web, React offers a controlled one-way data flow library that encourages composing your app into modular components which are declaratively designed to reflect how it should look at any point in time.
+In contrast to [AngularJS](https://angularjs.org) which popularized 2-way data-binding for the web, React offers a controlled one-way data flow that encourages composing your app into modular components that are declaratively designed to reflect how they should look at any point in time.

-Whilst on the surface this may not appear as useful as a traditional 2-way data-binding system, it ends up being easier to reason-about as instead of having to think about the effects of changes in your App, your focus is just on how your App should look like for a particular given state.
+Whilst on the surface this may not appear as useful as a traditional 2-way data-binding system, it ends up being easier to reason-about as instead of having to think about effects of changes to your running App, your focus is instead on how your App should look like for a particular given state.

 ### Virtual DOM